Yakub (Nation of Islam): Role in the Nation of Islam and its offshoots

-The Yakub story attempts to rationalize "black suffering" through the lens of Islamic theology, trying to give it a religious meaning and understanding.
+The Yakub story attempts to rationalize "black suffering" through the lens of Islamic theology.
 Even for those members who refused to take the story literally, it provided a useful metaphor for racial relations and oppression.
 Elijah Muhammad repeatedly referred to whites as "the devil".
 The Nation maintains that most white people are unaware of their true origins, but that such knowledge is held by senior white Freemasons.

 The doctrine is not present or substantiated in mainstream Islam.
 As a result, it has led to controversy.
 In his Autobiography, Malcolm X notes that, in his travels in the Middle East, many Muslims reacted with shock upon hearing about the character of Yakub.
 When Malcolm founded his own religion organization, Muslim Mosque, Inc., he did not carry over the concept of Yakub.

 Louis Farrakhan reinstated the original Nation of Islam, and has reasserted his belief in the literal truth of the story of Yakub.
 In a 1996 interview, Henry Louis Gates, Chairman of Harvard University's Afro-American Studies Department, asked him whether the story was a metaphor or literal.
 Farrakhan claimed that aspects of the story had been proven accurate by modern genetic science and insisted that "Personally, I believe that Yakub is not a mythical figure—he is a very real scientist.
 Not a big-head silly thing, as they would like to say".
 Farrakhan's periodical The Final Call continues to publish articles asserting the truth of the story, arguing that modern science supports the accuracy of Elijah Muhammad's account of Yakub.
 The Five-Percent Nation and the United Nation of Islam, both of which are NOI splinter groups, also believe in the Yakub doctrine.
 Five-Percent Nation founder Clarence 13X took the story in an antiracist direction, taking white disciples.